alexandraadamchik/alexandraadamchik/README.md

 👋 Hello!
+My name is Alexandra.
-I'm Alexandra, a recent graduate from DCI Digital Career Institute in Berlin, where I completed a full-time 15-month web development program.
-Here's a snapshot of my skills and projects:
+I completed a full-time 14-month web development course at DCI Digital Career Institute in Berlin.
+Here, you'll find an overview of my skills and experiences:

 ## Skills